How to Balance Being and Doing at Work

 And each cultural dimension is critical to get aligned because strategies must go through people and culture to be successfully implemented.

 The definition of the “right” behaviors will vary from one workplace to another just as each organization’s marketplace, strategy, and goals differ.
 Each situation is unique.
 Leadership’s job is to define the desired behaviors for their unique situation and then create the culture that support those behaviors.

 In general, you want to reward and provide positive feedback for the behaviors and performance that you seek.
 But you have to make sure that your recognition systems offer a reward that is not only aligned with your desired behaviors but also valued by your employees and perceived as proportionate.

 For example, a bonus for individual work when you are trying to encourage more collaboration would be at odds with the behavior you are trying to encourage.
 And a significant raise in salary would not be in proportion to a worthy but unexceptional effort on a small project.

 While culture work can seem nebulous and daunting, workplace culture can be measured and shaped by understanding the way people think, behave, and work.
 This includes the known and unspoken values and assumptions that drive key business practices and behaviors.

 If you know the specific behaviors that you want to promote and the specific outcomes that you desire, you can explicitly design an organizational culture that consistently promotes and reinforces them.

 The Bottom Line

 Your workplace culture exists by design or by default.
 It is either helping or hindering your ability to execute your strategy consistently across your organization.
 The “Being” and “Doing” spectrum is just one of ten cultural dimensions that must be explicitly understood and aligned to create higher performance.
 The Balance of Being and Doing matters.

-To learn more about the 3 C’s of culture and how to align each cultural dimension to your strategy, download the 3 Research-Backed Levels of Culture to Align to Create Higher Performance
+To learn more about how to align your culture and your strategy, download the 3 Research-Backed Levels of Culture to Create Higher Performance